 From our endangered native wildlife, to heritage buildings and student scholarships, there are varied fundraising activities that you can support:

 College Funds are to be used at the discretion of the College Pro-Vice Chancellor (with approval from the Foundation board) for the development and advancement of the College.
-Both the Institute of Education and the College of Business have development funds that you can make a gift to.

 To read about their priorities visit their websites.